 Likewise, wandering and sundowning become concerning and challenging for family caregivers to manage independently.
 Partnering with an established and trusted care provider with experience in dementia care, like Compassionate Nursing Services, is a perfect solution.
 Our caregivers in St. Louis.
 MO and the surrounding areas can take the night shift, making sure that seniors are safe and distracted with interesting activities when not able to sleep – enabling family caregivers to get the rest they need.

-For more information on our specialized in-home dementia care and how our professional caregivers in St. Louis, MO can help a senior you love with in home care needs, reach out to us at 314-432-4312 to set up a free in-home consultation.
+For more information on our specialized in-home dementia care and how our dementia care Creve Coeur, MO, services can help a senior you love with in home care needs, reach out to us at 314-432-4312 to set up a free in-home consultation.
 To learn more about each of the communities where we provide care, please visit our Service Area page.